wmo-im/demo-decode-eccodes-jupyter/README.md

-# decode-bufr-jupyter
+# demo-decode-eccodes-jupyter

-This repository contains the docker and docker-compose files to run a jupyter-server that has tools to decode and display data encode in bufr.
+This repository provides docker and docker-compose files to run a jupyter-server that includes eccodes to demonstrate how to decode data in WMO standard binary formats.

 ## configuration